Skip to main content

 metrics.sqrl

-IMPORT metricsapi.AddReading AS SensorReading;
+IMPORT schema.AddReading AS SensorReading;

 IMPORT time.endOfSecond;

 We are now using data ingested through the API mutation endpoint instead of the static example data.
-And for the timestamp on the metrics, we are using the special column _source_time which captures the time data was ingested through the API.
+And for the timestamp on the metrics, we are using the special column event_time which captures the time data was ingested through the API.

 Terminate the running service, run the compiler again, and re-launch the pipeline.
-In GraphiQL, run the following mutation to add a temperature reading:

-mutation addReading {
+mutation {

 AddReading(metric: {